-As I said, having a quality meal, 2-3 hours before working out is a MUST.
+So having a quality meal, 2-3 hours before your workout is a MUST.

 And the formula I’d suggest would always be:

-If you are following my BBB Meal Plan, you already know how to eat before a workout, since I’ve packed hundreds of ideas and meals you can eat prior workout.
+If you are following my BBB Meal Plan, you already know what to eat before a workout, since I’ve packed hundreds of ideas and meals you can eat prior workout.

 However, for those of you who aren’t following the meal plan yet, I’ll share my top 3 meals to eat pre-workout.